Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

   5. After installing open solidworks and create a new partfile, click the file tab and scroll down, you should see an option (Export as URDF).
 If you do not see this option, you will need to try and reinstall the source code.

 ### Modeling your own robot in Solidworks
 - Assuming you have some basic knowledge of creating parts and assemblies in solidworks, a simple work flow for creating your robot should look something like the steps listed below.
-If you need help learning how to create solidworks model, additional information can be found here.
+I also included the solidworks parts/assmbly files in the Test folder.
+(Assem_model.SLDASM arm.SLDPRT base.SLDPRT).

      1. Create seperate part files for each major component of your robot.
      2. Create an assembly file.